MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaRoleManagementEntitlementManagementRoleAssignment.md

 ### -DirectoryScopeId
 Identifier of the directory object representing the scope of the assignment.
 The scope of an assignment determines the set of resources for which the principal has been granted access.
-Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
+Directory scopes are shared scopes stored in the directory that are understood by multiple applications, unlike app scopes that are defined and understood by a resource application only.
-App scopes are scopes that are defined and understood by this application only.
+Supports $filter (eq, in).

 ```yaml
 Type: String